 Poison ivy is characterized by its three-leaf structure.
 If you see a low-growing or creeping plant with leaves growing in groups of three, be wary.
 Poison ivy can appear in a number of different variants.
-It may have smooth-edged leaves, serrated leaves, or oak-like leaves.
+It may have smooth-edged leaves, serrated leaves, or look like oak leaves.
 If you are unsure whether or not a plant is poison ivy, avoid contact with it.

 Poison ivy causes an allergic skin reaction when handled.
-This manifests as redness, itching, raised bumps, and/or blisters.
+The effects of poison ivy then manifest into redness, itching, raised bumps, and/or blisters.
 If you exhibit any of these symptoms after touching a three-leafed plant, it may be poison ivy.
 If you are experiencing an extreme allergic reaction to poison ivy, including difficulty breathing, contact poison control immediately.

 What Kills Poison Ivy Permanently?

 Poison ivy can be killed through a number of different methods.
-These range from herbicides that can be sprayed in yards to kill poison ivy without killing grass, to herbicides that kill any plant they are applied to (including poison ivy), to organic lawn cultivation methods.
+These range from herbicides that can be sprayed in yards to kill poison ivy without killing grass and other plants, to herbicides that kill any plant they are applied to (including poison ivy), to organic lawn cultivation methods.

 - Selective herbicide containing Dicamba or Triclopyr.